COVID-19 pandemic in Bermuda: Community

-To observe physical distancing one school, Warwick Academy, prepared a bus that went around the island to many if not all of their students to make the event memorable with photographs with the school mascot.
-This was a creative and 'out of the box' type of thinking that was needed during the pandemic.
+To observe physical distancing, Warwick Academy, a local school, prepared a bus that went around the island to students to allow opportunities for photographs with the school mascot.

 Economy

 With the forced closures starting on the 21 March, the Bermuda economy started a slowdown.
 Many business had struggled to stay open, especially those in the service industry like restaurants and hotels.

 Government

 Unemployment Benefit

 The Government created a temporary unemployment benefit to assist people financially who had been unemployed as a result of COVID-19.
 This legislation was amended as time went on to assist as many as possible and even those who did not pay taxes in the past on the condition they register with the tax office.
 The aim was to be a bridge between the financial assistance program and the loss of employment during these times, as you have to be unemployed for twelve weeks before you can apply for financial assistance.
 More than two thousand payments had been processed however, some have still not received payments (15 May 2020) due to the processes within the government offices and the inability to clearly identify individual identities.

 First payments had been paid out the last week of March (30 March to 3 April) with some 819 completed application as of Wednesday, 31 March.
 Usually payments are made on the Thursday and Friday of each week.
 As of Wednesday, 20 May it was reported that approximately nine thousand individuals had been paid and twenty-three million paid out in relation to the unemployment benefit, with 1241 payments made for the first time last week.